e271828e/Flight.jl/docs/notes/design/framework_spec.md

    (§12.2).
 4. **Control:** pause/pace/stop on a separate few-word atomic surface (§12.6).
-5. **Task topology:** one loop, one task per rostered device except the GUI, all run-scoped: `run!` spawns one task per non-GUI roster entry after device `init!`, and §12.9 joins them all at every stop (§12.11).
+5. **Task topology:** one loop, one task per rostered device except the calling-task device, all run-scoped: `run!` spawns one task per other roster entry after device `init!`, and §12.9 joins them all at every stop (§12.11).
-   `attach!` never spawns — it registers, in a stopped-sim state only (§12.3), and the task appears at the next `run!`. **The GUI is pinned;
+   `attach!` never spawns — it registers, in a stopped-sim state only (§12.3), and the task appears at the next `run!`. **The calling-task device is pinned; the loop is the movable piece.** Calling-task affinity is a device trait (`needs_calling_task`, default `false`, §12.4) with at most one holder per roster (§12.3's admission checks);
-   the loop is the movable piece.** CImGui ties rendering to the calling (main) task, so the GUI is the one rostered device *without* a spawned task: with `gui = true` the loop moves to a spawned task for the duration of the run and the calling task renders; otherwise the loop runs on the calling task — the batch register, what §15.4's synchronous rethrow presupposes, and what lets parallel batch sweeps thread `run!` inline with no nested task fan-out.
+   the shipped GUI declares it — CImGui ties rendering to the calling (main) task.
+The topology is derived from the frozen roster alone, never from `run!`'s keywords: with a calling-task device rostered the loop moves to a spawned task for the duration of the run and the calling task runs that device's loop body — inline, inside the same §12.4 wrapper as any spawned device's — otherwise the loop runs on the calling task — the batch register, what §15.4's synchronous rethrow presupposes, and what lets parallel batch sweeps thread `run!` inline with no nested task fan-out.
 Either way `run!` blocks its caller until